 Though the THINK Fund is currently on pause, the $1 million endowment still funds grants and scholarships that are available by online application to THINK Fund at Hawaii Community Foundation (HCF) and support a variety of Hawaii Island STEM student activities in and after-school, internship programs, and teacher-generated classroom projects.
 Scholarships support future STEM teachers on Hawaii Island as well as students pursuing STEM degrees and training.

 Since 2015, THINK Fund at HCF has benefitted 26,000 students and 1,000 teachers through support of STEM education on Hawaii Island.
 TMT’s cornerstone funding provided the momentum needed to attract additional donors and launch the STEM Learning Partnership in 2015.
 Grants have been awarded to innovative STEM programs and activities as well as to high-quality ready-to-go STEM projects in Hawaii Island classrooms.
 College scholarships have also been awarded.

 THINK Fund at HCF is open to all Hawaii Island students including Native Hawaiians, teachers with STEM classroom projects, and organizations providing STEM programs that directly benefit Hawaii Island.
 Learn more and apply at www.hawaiicommunityfoundation.org/THINKFund.

 The Hawaii Island offices of Hawaii Community Foundation are located in Hilo and Waimea.

-THINK Fund was designed as an initiative to encourage and attract other funders who align with the mission and goal to improve STEM education and strengthen Hawaii Island’s workforce, and TMT is serving as the founding member of the THINK Fund initiative.
+THINK Fund was designed as an initiative to encourage and attract other funders who align with the mission and goal to improve STEM education and strengthen Hawaii Island’s workforce, and TMT has served as the founding member of the THINK Fund initiative.
 The vision of this collaborative approach is to bring together the island community with funders in a partnership that strives to help Hawaii Island students long term.